James Booth

 James Booth (born David Noel Geeves; 19 December 1927 – 11 August 2005) was an English film, stage and television actor and screenwriter.
-Though considered handsome enough to play leading roles, and versatile enough to play a wide variety of character parts, Booth naturally projected a shifty, wolfish, or unpredictable quality that led inevitably to villainous roles and comedy, usually with a cockney flavour.
 He is best known for his role as Private Henry Hook in Zulu.

 Variety called him "a punchy blend of toughness, potential evil and irresistible charm."

-Though many observers expected Booth to become a major star, his acting career stalled and nearly stopped.
-In interviews, Booth was forthcoming about the reasons for his professional difficulties.
-These included his appearance in the flop stage musical Twang!! in 1965, the flop film The Secret of My Success opposite such popular actresses as Honor Blackman and Shirley Jones, his alcoholism, his unaggressive approach to selling himself, his lack of connections and his own failure to work hard because everything came so easily to him at first.
-Booth also turned down the lead role of Alfie.
-By 1974 he was bankrupt, heavily in debt and returned to the stage.

 Early life and career

 David Noel Geeves was born in Croydon, Surrey, on 19 December 1927, the son of Salvation Army probation officer Captain Ernest Edward Geeves and Lillian Alice (née Edwards), also a Salvation Army officer.
 The Geeves family moved often due to their duties, serving mainly in working-class areas, where they were more financially comfortable than their neighbours; these early experiences of interacting with the working classes had a strong influence on Booth.
 Having been injured during World War I and left with recurring partial paralysis that affected his ability to walk, Ernest Geeves died in 1938 after suffering a stroke; Lillian subsequently married Salvation Army Lieutenant-Colonel Cliff Barnes.

 Booth was educated at Southend Grammar School, which he left aged 17 to join the army.
 Having trained recruits in the use of the bayonet, he rose to the rank of Captain in tank transport.
 He spent several years working for an international trading company.
 However, his interest in acting soon took priority.

 He successfully applied for a scholarship to the Royal Academy of Dramatic Art where he studied from 1954 to 1956.
 Classmates included Albert Finney, Peter O'Toole, Alan Bates and Richard Harris.
 Early in his career, he was advised to change his name, "Geeves" being reminiscent of P. G. Wodehouse's fictional Jeeves.

 Booth made his first professional appearance as a member of the Old Vic company in a production of Timon of Athens (1956) with Ralph Richardson.
-His first film role was a bit in The Narrowing Circle (1956) and he had small parts in The Girl in the Picture (1957).
+His first film role was a bit in The Narrowing Circle (1956) and he had a small part in The Girl in the Picture (1957).